Vyral/timothy-chase-recruiting/_drafts/understanding-the-vas-role-in-loaning-money.md

 {% include youtube.html %}

-Did you know that the VA doesn’t actually loan money to veterans?
-Here’s how the VA loan actually works.
+<center>Did you know that the VA doesn’t actually loan money to veterans?
+Here’s how the VA loan actually works.</center>

 The VA doesn’t loan money to veterans.&nbsp;